berserkware/waffleweb/docs/Getting-Started/Basics.rst

     yourProject = WaffleProject(apps)

-Apps hold all of your views, we will add some soon.
+Apps hold all of your pages, we will add some soon.

 Creating an app
 ...............

-To create an app, create a python file and put a WaffleApp object in it as so.
+To add pages to your website you need apps.
+To create an app you can create a python file and put a WaffleApp object in it as so.

 ``app.py:``